All Episodes

 It's the overreaction of your body to the virus.

-It's just the bodies.
+It's just the body.

-But by the way, this is important what you're saying here, that there's an overreaction of the immune system in some people.
+But by the way, this is important what you're saying here: that there's an overreaction of the immune system in some people.

-And when that happens, uh it there's two things.
+And when that happens, there's two things.

-First off, it causes blood collapse, it causes damage to organs, and that leads to a lot of the complications we see.
+It causes damage to organs, and that leads to a lot of the complications we see.

 But the good news is you can stop that.